pioug/gulp-htmlmin/README.md

 ## Heads up!

 _**Please do not report issues related to HTML parsing and output on this repository.
-Report those issues to the [html-minifier](https://github.com/kangax/html-minifier/issues) issue tracker.**_
+Report those issues to the [html-minifier-terser](https://github.com/DanielRuf/html-minifier-terser/issues) issue tracker.**_

 ## Usage

-See the [html-minifer docs](https://github.com/kangax/html-minifier) for all available options.
+See the [html-minifer-terser docs](https://github.com/DanielRuf/html-minifier-terser) for all available options.

 ```js
 const gulp = require('gulp');